clerk/clerk-sdk-go/UPGRADING.md

 ### Every field in API operation parameters is a pointer

-The `v2` version of the library introduces helper functions to cast basic type values to pointers.
+The `v2` version of the library introduces helper functions to generate pointers from basic type values.
 These are:
 - `clerk.String`
 - `clerk.Bool`
 - `clerk.Int64`